-When it comes to sourcing examples, sending an email around your company could save you some leg-work and bring a few gems to light.
-Another option is to run a workshop with heads of departments where they bring examples from their teams.
+When it comes to sourcing tone of voice examples, sending an email around your company could save you some leg-work and bring a few gems to light.
+Another option is to run a workshop with heads of departments where they bring brand voice examples from their teams.
 That way you get extra immersion and buy-in for the value of tone of voice at the same time.

 Once your guidelines are complete, it’s time to share them with the rest of your company.
 There are plenty of ways to do this, and the best option will depend on the size of your company and the resources you have available.